Selma (film): Historical accuracy

 Some Jews who marched with King at Selma wrote that the film omits any mention of the Jews who contributed significantly to the civil rights movement, effectively "airbrushing" Jews out of the film, particularly Rabbi Abraham Joshua Heschel, who appeared in news photos at the front of the march with King.
 However, several men with kippahs can be seen in the scenes of the second march, in the front row and in the second row, near to King.
+Additionally, in the same scene, an actor can be seen portraying Heschel himself, in the front row of the march, alongside King.

 Director DuVernay and US Representative John Lewis, who is portrayed in the film marching with King during the civil rights movement, responded separately that the film Selma is a work of art about the people of Selma, not a documentary.
 DuVernay said in an interview that she did not see herself as "a custodian of anyone's legacy".
 In response to criticisms that she rewrote history to portray her own agenda, DuVernay said that the movie is "not a documentary.
 I'm not a historian.
 I'm a storyteller."
 Lewis wrote in an op-ed for The Los Angeles Times: "We do not demand completeness of other historical dramas, so why is it required of this film?"

-In a scene-by-scene analysis of 18 films based on true stories, the visual blog Information is Beautiful gave Selma a score of 100%, indicating that every scene was evaluated as "True" or "True-ish", noting: "This movie painstakingly recreates events as they happened, and takes care to include everybody who was involved".
+In a scene-by-scene analysis, the visual blog Information is Beautiful gave Selma a score of 100%, noting: "This movie painstakingly recreates events as they happened".